 Borrowing limits differ depending on the type of material (i.e., books, movies, audio items).
 Access the Borrower's Guide for full details.

 You may reserve an item using the library catalog.
 After doing a search and locating the item you wish to reserve, click on its title from the search results to view details about the item and see which libraries own it or have it available.
 Look for the link that says "Reserve," in the upper right corner just below the cover image of the item (if available) or just above the list of libraries that own the item.
 After you click "Reserve," you can enter your library card number and PIN and specify your pickup location.

 Check the status of your borrowed items by visiting My account.

 You may renew in-person at any of our library locations.
 You can renew by phone using the Automated Renewal Line at 614-479-4400.
 You can also renew online by logging in to My account.
 For more details visit the Borrower's Guide.

 You can make a request to extend your holds by calling the Circulation Desk at any of our locations:

 Check to see if you have any fines by visiting My account.
-You can also check with us by telephone (614-807-2626) or ask in person.
+You can also contact us by telephone (614-807-2626) or ask in person.